Academic Calendar 2025/26

 Practicum regulations

 A criminal record check is required prior to practicum placement.
 Upon admission to the program, it is the responsibility of students to initiate, pay for, and ensure the form is submitted in a timely manner to the Ministry of Justice (at least a month before Practicum is suggested).
-These forms are available from the department assistant.
+These forms are available from the school coordinator.
 This will ensure the criminal record check clearance is processed before classes begin.

 Program continuance

 Students in the ECE certificate program must maintain semester and cumulative grade point averages of at least 2.33 (C+ average) in order to be awarded the certificate.
 Students who do not maintain the required cumulative GPA will be placed on program warning for one semester.
-If they do not attain the required GPA, they will need to meet with the department head before continuance in the program, and may need to withdraw from the program.
+If they do not attain the required GPA, they will need to meet with the program chair before continuance in the program, and may need to withdraw from the program.

 Undergraduate continuance